Shropshire Canal: Legacy

 Several points along the Shropshire Canal are historical waypoints on the South Telford Heritage Trail, a 12.2 mi circular route that explores the region's industrial archaeology.
 Much of the route has been destroyed by the building of houses and industrial development associated with the new town of Telford, but some of the larger features remain.
 The Wrockwardine Wood inclined plane can be traced, although it has been severed by a new road junction.
-Both the tunnels have gone, and the A442 has been built over the site of the junction with the Horsehay branch.
+Both the tunnels have gone, and the site of the junction with the Horsehay branch was obliterated by the Coalport branch railway line.
 An aqueduct that carried the canal over a minor road near the hamlet of Aqueduct is grade II listed.

 The remains of the Brierley Hill tunnel and vertical shafts were rediscovered in February 1988, when the site owner found the top of a 10 ft brick built circular shaft.
 Its identity was subsequently confirmed by the Ironbridge Gorge Museum Trust Archaeological Unit.
 Nearby, parts of the inclined plane that replaced the lifts are traceable, although some parts have collapsed.
 Nearly a mile (1.6 km) of the main line immediately above the top of the Hay inclined plane can be traced, and although full of weed, contains some water.

 The inclined plane at Hay, which was last used in 1894, was restored in 1968 and again in 1975, including the reinstatement of rails.
 There are the remains of a building with a chimney stack at the top of the incline, which was probably the engine house.
 A grade II listed bridge carries a road over the bottom of the plane.
 In 1967, the Dawley Development Corporation, who were responsible for Dawley New Town, later renamed Telford, decided that important industrial sites at Coalbrookdale, Coalport, Blists Hill, and several others, should be preserved and restored.
 Blists Hill Open Air Museum was opened to the public in 1973, and has since become the Blists Hill Victorian Town.